domain-independent-dp/domain-independent-dp.github.io/index.md

 - Ryo Kuroiwa and J. Christopher Beck.
 [Domain-Independent Dynamic Programming: Generic State Space Search for Combinatorial Optimization.](https://tidel.mie.utoronto.ca/pubs/Domain%20Independent%20Dynamic%20Programming%20Generic%20State%20Space%20Search%20for%20Combinatorial%20Optimization.pdf) In Proceedings of the 33rd International Conference on Automated Planning and Scheduling (ICAPS).
 2023.
   - This paper introduces the notion of DIDP with the modeling language DyPDL and the generic solver CAASDy with the experimental evaluation using 6 combinatorial optimization problems.
 - Ryo Kuroiwa and J. Christopher Beck.
-[Solving domain-independent dynamic programming problems with anytime heuristic search.](https://tidel.mie.utoronto.ca/pubs/Solving%20Domain%20Independent%20Dynamic%20Programming%20Problems%20with%20Anytime%20Heuristic%20Search.pdf) In Proceedings of the 33rd International Conference on Automated Planning and Scheduling (ICAPS).
+[Solving Domain-Independent Dynamic Programming Problems with Anytime Heuristic Search.](https://tidel.mie.utoronto.ca/pubs/Solving%20Domain%20Independent%20Dynamic%20Programming%20Problems%20with%20Anytime%20Heuristic%20Search.pdf) In Proceedings of the 33rd International Conference on Automated Planning and Scheduling (ICAPS).
 2023.
   - This paper proposes 6 anytime solvers for DIDP with the experimental evaluation using 9 combinatorial optimization problems.
+- Ryo Kuroiwa and J. Christopher Beck.
+[Large Neighborhood Beam Search for Domain-Independent Dynamic Programming.](https://tidel.mie.utoronto.ca/pubs/LNBS_CP23.pdf) In Proceedings of the 29th  International Conference on Principles and Practice of Constraint Programming (CP).
+2023.
+  - This paper proposes a large neighborhood search framework for DIDP based on beam search.

+### Papers using DIDP

+- Arnoosh Golestanian, Giovanni Lo Bianco, Chengyu Tao, and J. Christopher Beck.
+[Optimization Models for Pickup and Delivery Problems with Reconfigurable Capacities.](https://tidel.mie.utoronto.ca/pubs/Golestanian_CP2023.pdf) In Proceedings of the 29th  International Conference on Principles and Practice of Constraint Programming (CP).
+2023.
+  - DIDP beats MIP and CP in a pickup and delivery problem with complicated capacity constraints inspired by a real-world application.

 ## Contact Information

 Ryo Kuroiwa (ryo.kuroiwa [at] mail.utoronto.ca)